-- 2.11 Every local authority has a Sustainable Community Strategy which sets out its overarching vision for its area and the priorities that help to focus local service delivery and planning policies.
-Nottinghamshire County Council's current strategy runs from 2010 to 2020 and highlights the main social, economic and environmental challenges facing Nottinghamshire and sets out the Nottinghamshire Partnership's vision for the future and the delivery of infrastructure and services7.
+- 2.12 Every local authority has a Sustainable Community Strategy which sets out its overarching vision for its area and the priorities that help to focus local service delivery and planning policies.
+Nottinghamshire County Council's current strategy runs from 2010 to 2020 and highlights the main social, economic and environmental challenges facing Nottinghamshire and sets out the Nottinghamshire Partnership's vision for the future and the delivery of infrastructure and services.
 This is spread across six priority areas focusing on the environment, crime, education, health and wellbeing, economic prosperity and stronger communities.
-It also reflects the national targets for recycling and reducing landfill. - 2.12 Nottingham City Council's strategy8 covers the same period and sets out the One Nottingham Partnership's long term vision for the City focusing on science and innovation, sport and culture; neighbourhoods, children and young people and poverty.
-Each District Council also produces a similar strategy to address particular issues within their area. - 2.13 Every local authority also has to prepare its own Local Development Framework setting out their specific planning policies for employment, housing, retail, leisure, and other essential infrastructure development, as well as policies to protect their local landscape, natural environment and cultural heritage.
+It also reflects the national targets for waste recycling and reducing landfill. - 2.13 Nottingham City Council's strategy covers the same period and sets out the One Nottingham Partnership's long term vision for the City focusing on science and innovation, sport and culture, neighbourhoods, children and young people and poverty.
+Each District Council also produces a similar strategy to address particular local issues within their area. - 2.14 Every local authority also has to prepare its own Local Development Framework setting out specific planning policies for employment, housing, retail, leisure, and other essential infrastructure development, as well as policies to protect local landscape, natural environment and cultural heritage.
 As a unitary council, Nottingham City Council is also preparing its own Local Development Framework.
-The Waste Core Strategy will be part of both the County and City Council's Local Development Frameworks and will sit alongside those prepared by the Districts.
-Each Local Development Framework is supported a detailed infrastructure delivery plan highlighting where additional infrastructure is needed and how this will be delivered. - 2.14 Of particular relevance to waste are the Municipal Waste Management Strategies produced by the County Council and City Council which help to co-ordinate how municipal waste is collected and the facilities needed for treatment and disposal.
-The text overleaf explains more about the different roles played by local authorities in relation to waste management. - 2.15 As well as these specific examples, there are many other local strategies which the Waste Core Strategy has to take into account, including the work carried out by the Local Enterprise Partnership to promote local skills and investment, the Green Infrastructure Strategies prepared by each District and the City Council, Nottingham City Council's Energy Strategy and the Nottinghamshire-wide Framework for Action on Climate Change.
+The Waste Core Strategy will be part of both the County and City Councils' Local Development Frameworks and will sit alongside those prepared by the Districts.
+Each Local Development Framework is supported by a detailed infrastructure delivery plan highlighting where additional infrastructure is needed and how this will be delivered.

-7 Nottinghamshire's Sustainable Community Strategy 2010 - 2020
+8 Nottinghamshire's Sustainable Community Strategy 2010 - 2020.

-8 The Nottingham Plan to 2020: Nottingham City's Sustainable Community Strategy
+9 The Nottingham Plan to 2020: Nottingham City's Sustainable Community Strategy.